amenem/ERA/S9/README.md

 ## model/model1.py
 In this file , model network is defined.
 Three Convolutional blocs With 4 conv layer each with BatchNorm and Relu.
 The last layer is strided convolution instead of maxpool.
 Receptive field of 49 is reached at the last layer of the last bloc.
+Dropout is not used as train acc is already lagging behind the test accuracy, due to augmentations.

 ## model/model2.py
 In this file , model2 network is defined.